Zé Luís

-José Luís Mendes Andrade (born 24 January 1991), known as Zé Luís, is a Cape Verdean professional footballer who plays as a striker for Süper Lig club Hatayspor.
+José Luís Mendes Andrade (born 24 January 1991), known as Zé Luís, is a Cape Verdean professional footballer who plays as a striker.

-He spent most of his career in Portugal, playing 68 Primeira Liga games and scoring 23 goals for Gil Vicente, Braga and Porto, winning a league title with the last of those teams in 2020.
-He also competed in the Russian Premier League with Spartak Moscow and Lokomotiv Moscow, picking up a winners' medal with the former in 2017.
+He spent most of his career in Portugal, playing 108 Primeira Liga games and scoring 28 goals for Gil Vicente, Braga, Porto, Farense and AVS, winning a league title with Porto in 2020.
+He also competed in the Russian Premier League with Spartak Moscow and Lokomotiv Moscow, picking up a winners' medal with the former in the 2016–17 season.

 Club career

 Gil Vicente and Braga

 Born in Fogo, Zé Luís began his professional career at the age 18 with his last youth club, Gil Vicente FC.
 In his first season he played only five Segunda Liga games – his debut coming on 29 November 2009 in a 0–3 home loss against G.D.
 Chaves – but managed to score four goals.

 In 2010–11, under new manager Paulo Alves, Zé Luís netted ten times for the Barcelos side as they achieved promotion to the Primeira Liga after a five-year absence, as champions.
 On 2 June 2011, he signed for S.C.
 Braga on a five-year contract.

 Zé Luís served two loan spells during his tenure in Minho, spending three months with former club Gil and one full season with Videoton FC in Hungary; he also featured regularly for Braga B in the second tier.
-In between, he played for the main squad in the 2013 Taça da Liga Final, as a substitute in a 1–0 win over FC Porto at the Estádio Cidade de Coimbra.
+In between, he played for the main squad in the 2013 Taça da Liga final, as a substitute in a 1–0 win over FC Porto at the Estádio Cidade de Coimbra.
 On 7 April 2015, he scored his first career hat-trick, helping defeat Rio Ave F.C.
 3–0 at home in the semi-finals of the Taça de Portugal (4–1 on aggregate).
 He battled for position with Eder during the campaign, finishing with 11 goals in all competitions.